namshi/namshi.github.com/source/team/index.markdown

     {% img left team /images/ala.png Ala Hawash %}
     **Ala Hawash** is a Senior Software Engineer who joined Namshi Tech Team in September 2017.
 Ala has a Computer Engineering Bachelor degree from the University of Birzeit in Palestine.
 Throughout 8 years of his professional career, he has acquired a broad spectrum of technical and problem solving skills and have worked in several sectors ranging from payments solutions to advertising and healthcare, before landing into e-commerce at Namshi.
 He has always been keen on understanding how things work, and likes to explain stuff to other people.
 On his free time you can find him reading latest news in tech blogs or fighting with random people on the internet in a casual game of DOTA.

-*   ##<div id="Alessandro Nadalin">Alessandro Nadalin</div>
-    {% img left team /images/alex.jpeg Alessandro Nadalin %}
-    **Alessandro Nadalin**, CTO, is a seasoned technical leader who pays a lot of attention to enterprise patterns, methodologies and communities.
-    He heavily focused his attention to agile practices, patterns of enterprise application architecture and leading mid/big-sized development teams.
-    Due to the companies he worked for he has been involved in projects for governments, Samsung, Nissan, ENI and pioneered the e-commerce ecosystem in the Middle East.
-    Big supporter of the REST architectural style, Service Oriented Architectures and asynchronous messaging systems: when he’s not working, you can find him speaking at some conference, riding his motorcycle, blogging or eating some indonesian food in the old side of Dubai.

 *   ##<div id="Ammar Rayess">Ammar Rayess</div>
     {% img left team /images/ammar.png Ammar Rayess %}
     **Ammar Rayess** is a front end developer who enjoys bringing creative designs to life, problem solving and learning about latest and best front end development practices.
 He tries to see things from the users' perspective and dig into how they perceive a web app or feature, what they think is a blocker or a problem and to brainstorm for a way to make their experience a better one.